Dallas Employment Lawyer

 Under federal and Texas law, an employer may not discharge or otherwise retaliate against an employee for, among other reasons:

-- Filing an EEOC or TWC charge of discrimination
+- Filing an EEOC charge of discrimination

 - Participating in an EEOC or TWC investigation

 - Requesting a reasonable accommodation due to a physical or mental disability

 - Reporting unlawful discrimination, harassment, or retaliation to an employer